drmproductions/ActiveCollabInlineTimers/README.md

 Feel free to fork this project, and submit pull requests!
 We're always looking to improve this Chrome Extension.

+### Supported Versions

+Active Collab Inline Timers was tested against Active Collab version 5.11.0.
+It theoretically should work in all of version 5, but hasn't been tested as of yet.

 ### Issues

 We use GitHubs built in [issue tracker](https://github.com/drmproductions/ActiveCollabInlineTimers/issues) for tracking issues.